temporalio/sdk-typescript/CONTRIBUTING.md

 # we should now have all 5 build targets
 ls packages/core-bridge/releases/

-npx lerna version patch --exact --force-publish='*' # or major|minor|etc, or leave out to be prompted. either way, you get a confirmation dialog. npx lerna publish from-git # add `--dist-tag next` for pre-release versions
+npx lerna version patch --force-publish='*' # or major|minor|etc, or leave out to be prompted. either way, you get a confirmation dialog.

+# to only publish tilde deps, see section `# Tilde deps` instead of doing next step
+npx lerna publish from-git # add `--dist-tag next` for pre-release versions

 npm deprecate temporalio@^1.0.0 "Instead of installing temporalio, we recommend directly installing our packages: npm remove temporalio; npm install @temporalio/client @temporalio/worker @temporalio/workflow @temporalio/activity"